LogCreative/PGFPlotsEdt/docs/README.md

 #### External Links
 Some related links.
 Click on the corresponding button to view details.
 ##### Quick start
-$\text{\LaTeX}$ Sparkle Project ["Chapter 6: Simple Statistical Charts"](https://logcreative.github.io/LaTeXSparkle/src/art/chapter06.html) page.
+$\mathrm{\LaTeX}$ Sparkle Project ["Chapter 6: Simple Statistical Charts"](https://logcreative.github.io/LaTeXSparkle/src/art/chapter06.html) page.
 This page provides a beginner's tutorial for the PGFPlots package, as well as an index of markers, colorbrewer, and colormaps.
 ##### Package documentation
 The official [documentation](https://mirrors.ctan.org/graphics/pgf/contrib/pgfplots/doc/pgfplots.pdf) of the PGFPlots package.
 ##### GitHub